hsandt/reminiscence/README.md

 ## Without Ruby

 We recommend to download the latest [release](https://github.com/hsandt/reminiscence/releases).
 This is a standalone executable compiled with [ruby-packer](https://github.com/pmq20/ruby-packer) that can be run directly without Ruby.
-Download the release matching your PC OS and run it.
+Download the release matching your PC OS, and run it.
+On Unix, you may need to apply `chmod +x reminiscence` to make it executable.
 (TODO: support Windows)

 You can also build the game yourself by using the script: